asmeurer/mypython/README.md

 - `%pudb` magic to run code in [PuDB](https://documen.tician.de/pudb/).
   Debugging functions defined interactively is possible.
 - SymPy objects automatically pretty print.
-- Automatic "error" mode on syntax error, that moves the cursor to the error.
 - [Shell integration](https://www.iterm2.com/documentation-shell-integration.html) with iTerm2.
 - GUI Matplotlib plots on macOS work correctly.
 - At startup you get a [cat](https://github.com/asmeurer/catimg).